Title Loans: What You Need to Know + 9 Title Lenders to Avoid (If Possible)

 • Repayment period: 36 months

 800LoanMart is not BBB accredited.
-Although it has an A+ rating, many previous customers indicate the lender is a scam.
+Although it has an A+ rating and 4.24 out of five stars, many previous customers indicate the lender is a scam.
 Some customers also state they’re still having problems with the company years after paying off/closing their account.

 • Up to $25,000 or 25% of the vehicle’s value